chenjiaxuan1130/Machine-Learning-Index-Combination-Back-Testing/README.md

 1. data cleaning
-2. selecting the index combination with the best accuracy with different machine learning methods 2.1. random forest (classification)
+2. selecting the index combination with the best accuracy with different machine learning methods 2.1. random forest (regression)
-2.2. random forest (regression)
+2.2.
+K-MEANS classification
 2.3.
 Non-linear regression
-3. forecast the maximum drawdown and build a potential stock pool
+4. forecast the maximum drawdown and build a potential stock pool.

 # Some part of the code is kept secret.